November 3, 2016Her job: Software Engineer, Software Engineering Directorate

 What (or who) had/has the greatest influence on your life choices?

 My parents have had a great influence on my life choices.
-They have taught me always to believe in myself and to never allow anyone to tell me I can't do it.
-With guidance from my parents, they instilled in me at an early age that gender meant nothing as long as I worked hard and prayed.
-I sought to do my best, knowing that they would be proud of that.
+They have taught me to always believe in myself and to never allow anyone to tell me I can't do something.
+They instilled in me at an early age that gender didn't matter, hard work and prayer means more.
 As a matter of fact, when I called my mom to tell her that I completed requirements for my master's degree her response was "Congratulations, now when were you going to get started on your doctorate?"
-My parents have always taught me to never give up in life and to always put God first in whatever I do.
+She always knew that I could do it and wants me to know that I should never give up.
+My dad retired with the government with 41 years of civil service and all I remember is all the people that had positive things to say about the legacy that he was leaving and that is what I want to do.

 What advice would you give to a young woman considering a career in engineering?